CompuTec/computec-docs/docs/processforce/user-guide/plant-maintenance/preventive-maintenance/preventive-maintenance-schedule-logic/mode-meter-based/schedule-type-fixed.md

 # Schedule Type - Fixed

-For **Schedule Type = Fixed**, calculations and generating another MO depends on the status of the last MO generated.
-If the status of the previous generated MO is: Finished, Closed, or Cancelled, then MO is generated.
-The remaining statuses of the last generated MO block the generation of the new MO and the Due by Meter Value calculation.
-As a result, only one MO with a status different than Finished, Closed, or Cancelled (One active MO) can be generated from the PM Schedule.
+For **Schedule Type = Fixed**, the generation of a new Maintenance Order (MO) depends on the status of the last generated MO.
+If the status of the previous MO is Finished, Closed, or Cancelled, a new MO will be generated.
+However, if the status of the last MO is any other status, it will block the generation of a new MO and prevent the calculation of the Due by Meter Value.
+As a result, only one active MO can exist at any time, with a status other than Finished, Closed, or Cancelled.

-This is the type of schedule in which MOs are generated at fixed intervals of the Meter Value (Total Usage of MI for the Effective Meter).
-The determination of the new Due by Meter Value for the next MO(n+1) is determined at the time the MO(n) is generated and refers to the Due by Meter Value set for MO(n).
+This schedule type generates MOs at fixed intervals based on the Meter Value (the total usage for the Effective Meter).
+The new Due by Meter Value for the next MO (n+1) is determined when the MO (n) is generated and refers to the Due by Meter Value set for MO (n).

-Calculation of the new required meter value for MO generation:
+The new required meter value for the next MO is calculated as follows:

 ```text
         Due by Meter Value(n+1) = Due by Meter Value(n) + Meter Interval
 ```

+**Example**

-So, if Due by Meter Value(n) = 2000, Meter Interval = 1000, then the next Due by Meter Value(n+1) will have a value of 3000.
+If Due by Meter Value (n) = 2000 and Meter Interval = 1000, then the next Due by Meter Value (n+1) will be 3000.

-Calculation of the new meter trigger value for MO generation:
+The Current Triggered Value for the next MO is calculated by:

 ```text
 Current Triggered Value(n+1) = Due by Meter Value(n+1) – Expedite by Meter Units
 ```

+**Example**

-So, if you want to have a MO generated in advance of 300 units of the measured value, you should set Expedite by Meter Units = 300.
-Then Current Triggered Value(n+1) = 3000 – 300 = 2700, and when Current Meter Value >= 2700 new MO will be generated.
+If the user wants the MO to be generated in advance by 300 units, they would set Expedite by Meter Units = 300.
+        - The new Current Triggered Value (n+1) would be 3000 - 300 = 2700.
+        - When the Current Meter Value reaches >= 2700, the new MO will be generated.